levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 While you probably think that this program will add one and two together and produce `3`, the lexer is not allowed to make assumptions about syntax or what the code will do.

-Since we're writing our lexer in Rust, an enum that will represent all allowed tokens in our simple language seems like a good abstraction:
+Since we are writing our lexer in Rust, an enum that will represent all allowed tokens in our simple language seems like a good abstraction:

 ```rust
 /// List of all available tokens in our language.